Particle production in a bouncing universe: Introduction

 Using QFTCB, we find that particle production in all modes initially rises, sharply peaks at the bounce, and varies slowly afterwards.
 At late times, we compare particles produced across modes with corresponding results for a scalar field that propagates on an expanding universe.
 In the case of an expanding universe, we find that the most particles are produced in the lightest mode.
 This is aligned with the intuition that lighter modes are easier to excite.
 For the bouncing universe, given that the field evolves for an equal time pre- and post-bounce, we find that the late-time particle production across modes resembles a thermal spectrum with the most particles produced in an intermediate mode.
-Upon generalizing the formalism to SG, we find similar features for particle production and also demonstrate how the quantum matter modifies the effective geometry.
-These results contribute to searches of the bouncing universe's signatures, strengthen links between gravity and thermodynamics, and provide an example of how quantum matter affects effective geometry.
+Upon generalizing the formalism to SG, we find similar features for particle production and also demonstrate how the quantum matter modifies the geometry's evolution.
+These results contribute to searches of the bouncing universe's signatures; suggest a link between gravity, quantum fields and thermodynamics within the context of a bouncing universe; and provide an example of how quantum matter affects effective geometry.

-What follows is a review of effective cosmology in Sec.
-II, study of a quantum field on this effective background using QFTCB and SG in Sec.
-III, and some reflections on the results in Sec.
-IV.
-Details for Sec.
-II appear in \cite{SaeHus24_2} and those for Sec.
-III in AN's thesis.
+What follows are a review of effective cosmology in Section \ref{boun_uni}, a study of a quantum scalar field on this effective background using QFTCB and SG in Section \ref{pp_cosm}, and our reflections on the results in Section \ref{reflns}.